avaya-dux/neo-css-library-clean/playwright/how-to-update-snapshots.md

 ### More information on [docker image](https://playwright.dev/docs/docker)

-### Note: when renovate updates playwright version, the docker image version needs to be udpated here and in playwright-container.yrml
+### Note: when renovate updates playwright version, the docker image version needs to be udpated here and in playwright-container.yml